fullstack-development/developers-roadmap/backend/optional/blockchain.md

     * What are the additions into eUTXO model in comparison with UTXO?
   * What tools are used to develop Smart Contracts on Cardano?
     * How is Cardano Plutus different from Bitcoin script and Ethereum smart contracts?
     * What is the Plutus Platform?
-What are its components?
+    * What Plutus Application Backend?
+What other applications does it interact with?
-    * What is typical plutus decentralized application architecture?
+    * What are two typical plutus decentralized application parts?
+      * What is off-chain code part used for?
+      * What is on-chain code part used for?

 * What cryptographic algorithms are used in Cardano for hashing and signing?

 * What is Cardano Hydra?
+What problem does it solve?

+* What is Cardano hard fork combinator?
+What problem does it solve?

 ## Resources